renzol2/brain/docs/server-side-rendering.md

 Cons:

 - generating pages on server takes time, resulting in slower [[time-to-first-byte|Time to First Byte]] (TTFB)

+SSR is often chosen for [[seo|SEO]] since website crawlers see the fully-rendered HTML upon first request.

 TODO: take more notes